 Whilst there are many different types of courses available, you are unlikely to need a qualification above Level 2.
-There is an alternative Scouting qualification which also provides a range of courses which are widely recognised in clubs.
-This is called the Professional Football Scouts Association (PFSA) and it’s widely recognised within the football scouts network.
+There is an alternative Scouting qualification which also provides a range of courses which are widely recognised in clubs all over Europe and beyond.
+This is called the International Professional Scouting Organisation (IPSO) and it’s widely recognised within the football scouts network.

 There are other scouting alternatives to Ipso and The FA but in our opinion, you get what you pay for and to our knowledge, IPSO provides a better course than the Football Association Website for two reasons.
 The first reason is that Ipso courses are internationally recognised and are valuable outside of the United Kingdom and secondly, the knowledge provided by IPSO is above and beyond what the FA provides to its members.

 There are many ways to get into scouting Jobs by way of different avenues.
 For scouting jobs the roles aren’t always the same, as different clubs will require targets that aren’t too similar to your own.
 Sometimes clubs have had reports of a particular player playing in either an academy game our tournament, but there could also be other scouts watching the same player.